lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 This portion of ``single_element_geometry.py`` defines the argument parsing function, :meth:`get_parser`, which is the next step in turning our simple Python script into a small software utility.
 Command line interfaces allow for scripts to be executed with changing input arguments to the ``main`` function without any source code modification.
+``argparse`` also helps automate command line interface (CLI) documentation.
+An example of this is the :ref:`EABM CLI`.

 The first highlighted portion o the :meth:`get_parser` function defines variables based on the name of the script.
 While this method of determining the file name is non-standard for